 \subsection{Survey Instruments}

-Pre- and post-course surveys were administered in German to assess participants' knowledge, perceptions, and course experience.
+Pre- and post-course surveys were administered in German to assess participants' knowledge, perceptions, and course~experience.\looseness=-1

 The \textbf{pre-course} survey collected demographic information (age, career interests in machine learning/robotics/AI, general interests, and club memberships) and assessed baseline knowledge.
-Participants listed three to five words associated with the term `AI' and rated their familiarity with eight machine learning concepts using a 5-point Likert scale \cite{likert1967} shown in \Cref{tab:learning_outcomes_scale}.
+Participants listed three to five words associated with the term `AI' and rated their familiarity with eight machine learning concepts using a 5-point Likert scale \cite{likert1967} shown in~\Cref{tab:learning_outcomes_scale}.

-The \textbf{post-course} survey repeated all pre-course questions to measure changes in knowledge and AI perceptions.
+The \textbf{post-course} survey repeated all pre-course questions to measure changes in knowledge and AI-related terminology.
 Additional items evaluated course design, engagement, and impact using a standard 5-point Likert scale (1 = strongly disagree, 5 = strongly agree).
 An open-ended question collected additional feedback from participants.